JirayuSrisawat-Github/Fortify/README.md

   fortify:
     ratelimit:
       enabled: true
-      blockWithIptables: false # Set to true to block IPs using iptables (Linux only)
+      blockWithFirewall: false  # Set to true to block IPs using system firewall (Linux only)
+      firewallType: "iptables"  # Options: "iptables" or "ufw"
       maxRequests: 100          # Maximum requests allowed in the duration window
       duration: 60              # Duration window in seconds
       blockThreshold: 5         # Block IP after exceeding rate limit this many times
       blockDuration: 300        # How long to block IPs (in seconds)
 ```

 ### Player Limits